Hiking: How It Has Changed Me

 Getting Lost at the Top of Echo Mountain

-Being lost during night hikes seem to be a reoccurring theme for me, only this time, I was with my boyfriend Nino.
-After spending some time exploring the top of the 3000-foot summit in Altadena during the late night hours, we start heading back to the main trailhead to begin our descent.
+Being lost during night hikes seems to be a reoccurring theme for me, only this time, I was with my boyfriend Nino.
+After spending some time exploring the top of the 3000-foot summit in Altadena during the late-night hours, we start heading back to the main trailhead to begin our descent.
 Only, we couldn’t find the specific trailhead needed to go down.

 Rock Climbing in Escondido Falls